Probing nuclear structure with the Balitsky-Kovchegov equation in full impact-parameter dependence: Introduction

 By comparing theoretical predictions from the standard and linearised BK equations, we identify nuclear vector meson production, and especially its differential cross section, as a particularly promising channel to probe saturation effects.

 The work is organised as follows: Sec.~\ref{sec:overview} presents an overview of the BK formalism and its extension to nuclear targets, together with a description of the approach to modelling the tetrahedral oxygen target.
-In Sec.~\ref{sec:sf}, we present the predictions for the nuclear structure functions and the vector meson production cross-sections and show the comparison to data, and Sec.~\ref{sec:summary} briefly summarises the presented work.
+In Sec.~\ref{sec:solutions}, we compare the dipole amplitudes obtained from the standard and linearised BK equation for proton and lead targets, Sec.~\ref{sec:sf} presents the predictions for the nuclear structure functions and the vector meson production cross-sections and show the comparison to data, and Sec.~\ref{sec:summary} briefly summarises the presented work.